Restore My Health

 I have a long way to go with this challenge, but that’s okay, it was day one after all.
 After Jillian, I completed my plank-a-day and finished off with a 20 minute walk on the treadmill.

 I reopened my workout log page to keep track of this challenge.
 I had it up on the blog for a while but always forget to update it with my workouts so I took it off, but I would like to track my workouts again so we shall see how well I do remembering.
-It may not stay up long. :smile:
+It may not stay up long. 🙂

 Last night we met up with a bunch of our friends and watched/danced/sang to my cousins Tara and Amber’s band perform live.
 The show was part of a fundraiser for a hockey team and if we wore hockey jerseys to the event we were entered into a raffle, hence the reason we are all wearing hockey jerseys.
 We didn’t win that particular raffle but Brian and Amanda did win one of the many prizes that were given away: a giant basket of snacks!